JarvisPrestidge/hacker-news-scraper/README.md

 Simple command line application to scrape a user specified number of Hacker News articles and output as valid JSON

 ## How to run

 The program can be run from any python 3.x compliant environment with access to pip for python for installing module dependancies, meaning you have a couple of options for setting up an enviroment.

 * #### Basic Python install
+ ***Windows***

 Install Python 3.x on your machine, following the platform specific guidelines on the Python homepage under the downloads section.

 > Ensure that during the installation you check the option to "install pip" and also "add python to path variable".

 In a terminal, ensure you have the correct version of python with: `python -V` the ouput should be a version number in semvar format with 3.x.x

-Clone the repo to a folder of your chosing an install the module dependancis via pip with: `pip install -r requirements.txt`
+Clone the repo to a folder of your chosing and install the module dependancis via pip with: `pip install -r requirements.txt`

 If all goes well you've downloaded the modules globally and can now proceed to run the program with the following: `python hackernews.py --posts n` where `n` is a value of your chosing to specific the number posts to download.

-* #### Python virtualenv (recommeneded if not using docker)

-TBC

 * #### Install via dockerfile

-TBC
+***Linux***

+Have a working version of docker running on your linux distro.

+Clone the repo to a directory of your chosing and cd into that repo.
+Build the docker image from the dockerfile in the root of the repo using the following command in the terminal:

+`docker build -t <inset image name> .`

+From here, simply run the newly created image using the following:

+`docker run -it <name of image>`

+This will spin up the container and place you in a shell inside the hacker-news-scraper repo.
+You can now proceed to run the program with the following: `python hackernews.py --posts n` where `n` is a value of your chosing to specific the number posts to download.

 ## Libraries used
 A description of 3rd party modules used and why.